stillwater-sc/dfa-documentation/content/ch2-moc/nextsteps.md

 +++

-We have quickly introduced computer hardware organization to deliver resource contention management.
+We have quickly introduced different computer hardware organizations to deliver resource contention management required for the execution of algorithms that exhibit problem sizes larger than the available hardware resources.
 Our next step is to look at specific algorithms, and explore their optimal parallel execution dynamics.